-15 Best Research Opportunities for High School Students in California
+23 Best Research Opportunities for High School Students in California

-Finding a great summer opportunity can be difficult, particularly in a place as competitive as California.
+Finding a great research opportunity can be difficult, particularly in a place as competitive as California.
 Because we're a group of research nerds, we wanted to compile opportunities for students looking for research opportunities in the state!

 Not seeing something you like?
 You can also look at the opportunities we’ve curated in psychology research, medical research, biology research, and virtual research.
-You can also check out our research program – Lumiere – which had 2100 students apply this past year!

-15 Best Summer Research Opportunities for High School Students in California
+23 Best Summer Research Opportunities for High School Students in California

 Subject areas: STEM

-Cost / stipend: Fee - $4,550.
-Financial Aid is available.
+Cost/stipend: Fee - $4,550.
+Financial aid is available.

-Application deadline: Tentatively January for 2023 (based on previous year’s application).
+Application deadline: Tentatively January

 Program dates: June - August